 - Lies And Truth

-By the end of David Mamet’s Masterclass, I was able to draft an outline for a screenplay.
+By the end of Mamet’s Masterclass, not only was I able to draft my first outline for a screenplay, but I also discovered how to keep a story moving on dramatic beats.

 Aaron Sorkin Teaches Screenwriting

-Some of my favorite lessons in this course were:
+Some of my favorite lessons in this course are:

 - Story Ideas